palichis/edx-documentation/en_us/course_authors/source/creating_content/create_problem.rst

 problems defaults to that number, and cannot be set to unlimited.

-.. note:: Only questions that have a **Maximum Attempts** setting of 1 or higher are included on the Student Answer Distribution report that you can download during your course.
+.. note:: Only questions that have a **Maximum Attempts** setting of 1 or higher are included in the answer distribution computations used in edX Insights and the Student Answer Distribution report.

 .. _Problem Weight: